michaeldahlquist/clas299/coins-of-the-romain-empire/README.md

 val authoritiesHistogram = authoritiesCounts.toVector.sortBy(auth => auth._2).reverse
 ```

-### Questions 2 and 3: who strikes the most issues? the fewest?
+### Questions 2: who strikes the most issues?

+* Constantine I with 4096

+### Question 3: who strikes the fewest?

+* Sponsianus with 1
+* Mar Silbannacus with 1
+* Domitian II with 1
+* Saturnius with 1

 ```scala